Naomi3nba/Excel_Project_Data_Analytics/README.md

 Main Question:

-**Do more skills get you better pay if I pursuing a career in the data field?**
+1️⃣ What are the top skills of data professionals?

 Secondary Questions:

+2️⃣ Do more skills get you better pay, if I pursuing a career in data jobs?

+3️⃣ What skill should learn to get better pay?

+4️⃣ What’s the pay for the top 10 skills?

-- What’s the median salary for data jobs in different regions?
+5️⃣ What’s the median salary for data jobs in different regions, compared to The United States?

-- What are the top skills of data professionals?

-- What’s the pay for the top 10 skills?

 ## **🔧 Tools Used**: